Popular Mergui Archipelago liveaboards Explore all liveaboards

 Top Tips For Divers

-Are you looking for a destination which offers world-class diving?
+Are you looking for a destination that offers world-class diving?
 The reverberating waters and liveaboard boats in Myanmar might be the ideal choice.
 Here, you can feel like you are in another world about to discover the stacks of adventure-bound liveaboard experience, only stunning Myanmar can offer.

 Liveaboards to Burma (Myanmar) usually depart from Ranong in Thailand and the liveaboard operator will take care of all the Burma entry requirements for you.